Xilinx/Vitis-Tutorials/Vitis_System_Design/Design_Tutorials/02-Versal_Vitis_Subsystem_Flow/vss/matlab/README.md

 Alternatively run through the whole script using the run button in Matlab.

 Both files have a section preparing basic setup and creating an input stimuli consisting of three sine waves and noise.
-This helps visualize the filter supressing one of the sine waves and the noise floor outside the bands of the lowpass and high pass filters.
+This helps visualize the filter suppressing one of the sine waves and the noise floor outside the bands of the lowpass and high pass filters.
 By adding the output vectors together, the combined result will suppress the middle sine wave.
 This represents the VSS FIR+HLS example design.
 The data movers have been omitted from simulation as the lab only simulates the tb_fir graph.